 Basement Floor Tiles with a Vapor Barrier

 This type of basement flooring is unique and dynamic.
-It is expertly designed with built-in vapor barriers that effectively addresses most, if not all of the issues commonly affecting basements.
-Tiles with vapor barrier come in many different varieties – from carpet tiles to those that resemble different natural stones.
+It is expertly designed with built-in vapor barriers that effectively address most, if not all of the issues commonly affecting basements.
+Tiles with vapor barriers come in many different varieties – from carpet tiles to those that resemble different natural stones.

-Floor tiles with vapor barriers usually have molded plastic bases that tilts the tiles a little over the concrete slab, creating a breathable space in between.
+Floor tiles with vapor barriers usually have molded plastic bases that tilt the tiles a little over the concrete slab, creating a breathable space in between.
 With this type of basement flooring, you can be assured that mold and bacteria will have a hard time growing in your basement.

 They’re also modular and interlocking, making them easy to install and disassemble.
 Also, because they are raised, they work well for slightly uneven floors.
 You can cut and trim the tile to fit into areas of your basement where a complete tile won’t fit.
 A jigsaw with a fine-tooth blade should do the trick.
 It’s an excellent, pocket-friendly option for the health-conscious homeowner.